top of page

 For any questions email at MrsQueenAnt@hotmail.com

 There are ants like this Leaf Cutter đđ Picture shown are fungus that give nutrition and feeding the larvae egg.
-The leaf cutter ant cut down oats, dry rose petal, detritus, coconut fiber, dried strawberry, almond chips, apple jacks, orange peel, nectar, insects frass, grass, seed, leaf, and plants based to grow fungus to provide for their colony.
+The leaf cutter ant cut down oats, dry rose petal, detritus, coconut fiber, dried strawberry, nectar, insects frass, grass, seed, leaf, and plants based to grow fungus to provide for their colony.

 There are ants out there that feed on a wide variety of foods, unsalted cracker, bread including sweet drinks, cakes, pet food, meat and insects, honeydew that they collect from aphids and other plant-feeding insects for honeydew.